 You may not have known it until your dental professional told you or you started to experience tooth and jaw sensitivity and pain, but now that you’ve been told or suspect that you grind your teeth, you may have questions about the condition.

 What is the medical term for the condition of teeth grinding?
-Although it’s most commonly referred to as teeth grinding, the medical term for the condition is bruxism, of which there are two types: sleep bruxism and wakefulness bruxism.
+Although it’s most commonly referred to as teeth grinding or Clenching, the medical term for the condition is bruxism, of which there are two types: sleep bruxism and wakefulness bruxism.

 What are the symptoms of bruxism?
 The damage to your teeth will be the same in both types, and the symptoms for both include sensitive teeth, aching muscles in your jaw, headaches, wearing to your teeth, and damage to existing crowns and other restorations such as fillings.